Anthonyomowumi/statistical-Modelling-and-Data-Mining-repo/README.md

   652 missing was imputed using missForest imputation

   ### c) Descriptive and Graphical Analysis after Missing Value Imputation;
-   By using histogram to check the data distrbution, kurtosis and skewness of the dataset.
+   By using histogram to check the data distrbution, as well as kurtosis and skewness of the dataset.

    Skewness checks the symmetric/assymmetric of the data variable, from the analysis in order of asymmetric, Blood Pressure ~0.14 < Glucose ~0.53 < BMI ~0.61 < Skin             Thickness ~0.70 < Pregnancies ~0.89 < Age ~1.13 < DiabetesPedigreeFunction ~1.92 < Insulin ~2.12, this shows that Insulin is more highly asymmetric than all other            variables and Blood Pressure is closely symmetric.